pyTooling/pyTooling/doc/DataStructures/Tree.rst

 Splitting Trees
 ---------------

-In case, a node within a tree's hierarchy is updated with respect to it's parent relationship to :py:data:`None`, then the tree gets split into 2 trees.
+In case, a node within a tree's hierarchy is updated with respect to it's parent relationship to :data:`None`, then the tree gets split into 2 trees.

 .. code-block:: python